Best WordPress SEO Plugins Compared (2026)

 Migrating from AIOSEO to Rank Math

 Same process, different import source.
 Rank Math’s wizard supports AIOSEO imports natively.
-The only gotcha I’ve encountered is with custom schema markup.
+The only gotcha I’ve hit is with custom schema markup.
 If you’ve built custom schema in AIOSEO’s advanced editor, double-check those pages after migration.
 Standard schema types transfer cleanly, but custom JSON-LD blocks sometimes need manual re-entry.

-General Migration Tips
+General Migration Checklist

 Frequently Asked Questions

-Do SEO plugins slow down my website?
+Do WordPress SEO plugins slow down your website?